shayzluf/plurality-hebrew/src/site/versions/english.md

 ---
-title: 'Plurality: Technology for Collaborative Diversity and Democracy'
+title: 'Plurality: The Future of Collaborative Technology and Democracy'
 githubLink:
 dateStartedString: { day: '01', month: '08', year: '2022' }
 translations:
   {
     plurality: 'Plurality',
-    subtitle: 'Technology for Collaborative Diversity and Democracy',
+    subtitle: 'The Future of Collaborative Technology and Democracy',
     authorsLead: 'By Audrey Tang and E. Glen Weyl',
     translatorsLead: 'Translated by:',
     return: 'return',